jules2689/trudeau/trudeau/2020-04-17/post_news.md

 Ok.
 We'll pull away from the federal briefing today and leave you with the notion that the Prime Minister announced earlier, $1.7 billion to help clean up orphan wells in Alberta.
 More possible credit to come for oil and gas companies that have been hit by a double want my of COVID-19 and significant drop in oil prices.
 I'll leave it there for you today.
-Let US bring you now to Toronto where the premier of Ontario, Doug ford, is speaking.
+Let us bring you now to Toronto where the premier of Ontario, Doug ford, is speaking.